pgtipping/Synthalyst/memory-bank/activeContext.md

     - Added error handling for cases where database models might not exist yet
     - Implemented fallback to empty arrays when data is missing or undefined
     - Added try-catch blocks for API calls to handle errors independently

+13. **Admin Page Database Checks** (March 16, 2025):
+    - Added SQL queries to check if tables exist before attempting to query them
+    - Used `information_schema.tables` to verify table existence in the database
+    - Implemented default values for all data variables to prevent undefined errors
+    - Added comprehensive error handling for all database operations in the admin page
+    - Enhanced authentication error handling in the admin layout
+    - Added null checking for user properties to prevent undefined errors
+    - Used optional chaining for user properties to handle potential null values
+    - Fixed "Cannot read properties of undefined" errors in the admin page
+    - Resolved chunk loading errors by properly handling database queries
+    - Improved error logging for all database operations

 ### Next Steps